 Beer & Co. – What we do and How we do it

-- Institutional and retail distribution, through independent companies and advisers who have a clear interest in this space as well as through other means
+- Companies and advisers who have a clear interest in this space as well as through other means

 - Project financing, including means other than vanilla debt and equity, including strategic partner search

-- Independent analysis and research, which we publish and distribute for the benefit of our clients.
+- Analysis and research, which we publish and distribute.

 Our approach often starts with a review of the company – to confirm the quality of assets and management to be able to attract finance when presented in an appropriate way.